-- 2.1.21.
-The Cumbria Zero Carbon partnership was established in January 2021 and aims for a carbon neutral Cumbria by 2037.
-Decarbonising the impact of transport is key to achieving this and more cycling and walking will form part of the approach. - 2.1.22.
+- 2.1.19.
+The Zero Carbon Cumbria Partnership was established in January 2021 and aims for a carbon neutral Cumbria by 2037.
+Decarbonising the impact of transport is key to achieving this and more cycling and walking will form part of the approach. - 2.1.20.
 Cycling and walking has a much lower carbon footprint compared to other forms of transport.
 Transport is the largest emitting sector of greenhouse gases, producing 27% of the UK's total emissions in 2019 61% of this from cars and taxis.
-The Zero Carbon partnership recognises the need for a holistic approach to reducing the County's carbon emissions and that everyone in the county needs to work together and do their part in order to achieve neutrality.
-Embedding generational behaviour change through incremental shift to active modes is likely to be a key part of this and is essential in order to enable future generations to live sustainably. - 2.1.23.
-The Kendal LCWIP will help to address local air quality issues by improving infrastructure for non-motorised users; this will support the aims of the South Lakeland District Council Air Quality Action Plan (2016) which sets out air quality improvement measures for the Air Quality Management Area sites.
-Since 2001, one AQMA has been declared in Kendal, which encompasses an area between Lowther Street and the fronting properties in Kendal town centre.
-The Kendal AQMA was amended in 2010 to include additionally Kirkland, Highgate, New Road, Blackhall Road, Stramongate, Kent Street, Sandes Avenue, Beezon Road, Wildman Street and Longpool.
+The Zero Carbon Partnership recognises the need for a holistic approach to reducing the County's carbon emissions and that everyone in the County needs to work together and do their part in order to achieve neutrality.
+Embedding generational behaviour change through incremental shift to active modes is likely to be a key part of this and is essential in order to enable future generations to live sustainably. - 2.1.21.
+The Penrith LCWIP will help to address local air quality issues by improving infrastructure for non-motorised users.
+Every year Eden District Council carries out a review and assessment of air quality against national objectives set by the UK Government.
+At present there are no Air Quality Management Areas (AQMA) within the district as the objectives have consistently been achieved.
+If the target values were exceeded, then there would be a requirement to declare an AQMA and produce an associated Local Air Quality Action Plan.